-Rough Guides have picked some of the best around the country that have good access and facilities – and are fun to visit too!
+Rough Guides have picked some of the best markets for people with disabilities around the country.
+Each of these markets has good access and facilities, and they’re fun to visit too!

 The Southwest: Bath Guildhall Market